-In the role, Sander will work as a liaison to the communication, marketing and fundraising staff, coordinate community service projects for the team and assist with team travel.
+Rachel Sander will enter her third season as Director of Program Development for the Marquette University women's basketball program in 2016-17.
+In the role, Sander works as a liaison to the communication, marketing and fundraising staff, coordinates community service projects for the team and is the team travel coordinator.

 "I am extremely excited to be welcoming Rachel to the Marquette family," Kieger said.
 "I could not be more thrilled to be working back alongside her.
 She brings a wealth of experience and expertise to our program that will benefit our team, fans and community.
 Rachel has an amazing way with people and I know the entire Marquette community will gravitate towards her."

 Sander spent five seasons as the director of women's basketball operations at the University of Miami.
 She was responsible for day-to-day operations of the women's basketball program, scheduled practice, coordinated team travel and managed community and donor relations.
 In 2009-10 she obtained a $37,000 marketing grant from the NCAA to improve ticket sales and attendance figures.

 Sander joined Marquette after serving as assistant rowing coach at the University of Tennessee.
 The Volunteers finished as runner-up at the Conference-USA Championship and Sander coached the 2V8 to a first place finish at the conference championship.